Definition of Recognized Environmental Condition (REC)

 What is a Recognized Environmental Condition (REC)?

 A simplified definition of a recognized environmental condition (REC) is any occurrence whereby: 1). actual pollution of the environment is occurring; 2). the threat of pollution of the environment occurs; or 3). there is a preponderance of evidence suggesting possible pollution of the environment.
 The American Society for Testing and Materials (ASTM) defines “REC.”
-And the term applies to the environmental site assessment and remediation processes.
-Updated November 5, 2023.
+The term applies to the environmental site assessment and remediation processes.
+Updated April 9, 2024.

 RECs in the Phase 1 ESA Process